Book a Weekend Tour →

 What is the closest good weekend trip from Brisbane?

 Tamborine Mountain (1 hour) and Lamington/O'Reilly's (1.5 hours) are the closest genuinely good weekend trips.
-Noosa is 1.5 hours and arguably the best value for a beach/food weekend.
-All are close enough that you won't spend your weekend in the car.
+Noosa is 1.5 hours and arguably the best value for a beach and food weekend.
+All are close enough that you won't spend your weekend in the car — which is the whole point of a weekend escape.

 What are the best weekend trips from Brisbane for couples?